pypa/pipx/templates/readme.md

 tox --notest
 ```

-Tox creates an environment in .tox/python.
-You may activate it thus.
+Tox creates environments in `.tox/` (`.tox/python` is the default).
+Make any changes and then invoke `pipx` thus:
 ```
-source .tox/python/bin/activate
+.tox/python/bin/pipx ...
 ```
-Now make your changes and run `pipx` as you normally would.
-Your changes will be used as soon as they are saved.
+Any changes you make will be reflected in the behavior immediately.

 Make sure your changes pass tests by running tox
 ```